sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

   1. Right-click on the file [xwiki-platform-ratings-api-12.8-db.zip](./xwiki-platform-ratings-api-12.8-db.zip) and run the command `CodeQL: Set Current Database`.
   2. Right-click on the file [SqlInjection.ql](./java/sql-injection/src/SqlInjection.ql) and run the command `CodeQL: Run Queries in Selected Files`.
-  3. See the result `Hello GreHack!` in the *CodeQL Query Results* pane.
+  3. See the result `Hello OrangeCon!` in the *CodeQL Query Results* pane.

    If you run into issues with your setup feel free to ask for support at the start of the workshop.